NASA Goddard Space Flight Center

 Phone: 301 286 0179

-Determining the quantum photoproduction efficiency of dissolved organic carbon via photodegradation of CDOM in a mangrove coastal environment.
-This involves photodegradation experiments using a solar simulator, which is followed by quantification of CO2 produced.
-Her current efforts include capturing colored dissolved organic matter (CDOM) dynamics in marine/terrestrial aquatic environments, via the analysis of absorption and fluorescence measurements as well as other parameters including salinity, tidal patterns and location.
-Dr. Andrew will eventually use airborne and satellite ocean color data, radiative transfer modeling, photoproduction efficiencies of DIC and ancillary data to estimate long term photoproduction rates in mangrove coastal environments.
+Dr Andrew's current research involves developing an experimental protocol to determine the quantum photoproduction efficiency of dissolved inorganic carbon via photodegradation of CDOM in a mangrove coastal environment.
+This involves photodegradation experiments using a solar simulator, followed by quantification of CO2 produced using a Coulometer.
+Dr Andrew plans to eventually use the photoproduction efficiencies in conjunction with airborne and satellite ocean color data, radiative transfer modeling and ancillary data to estimate the long term photoproduction rates in the mangrove coastal environment.